lmscloud-io/mdlcode-docs/docs/boilerplate.md

 with `@copyright`, `@author` and `@license`.
 This functionality can be useful if you may work on different plugins and use either your own name or the company name as a main copyright depending on the plugin.

+If you create a new plugin using the MDLCode wizard, you can specify the default boilerplate and docblock for the plugin in the wizard.